vuejs/devtools-v6/docs/guide/faq.md

 The new Vue devtools feature a powerful public API so that package authors can integrate with the devtools (for example vuex or pinia).
 Since great power comes with great responsibility, you can disable specific permissions of a plugin, or even turn it off entirely, by going to the 'More' menu (three vertical dots on the top right), and then 'Devtools plugins...'.

+## I can't open a component in my editor

+This feature needs some setup in your project to work correctly.
+See [here](./open-in-editor.md) for more information.

 ## Something is broken in the new devtools

 If something is very broken, please submit a new issue!
 In the mean time, you can install the legacy version of the devtools: